streetwriters/notesnook/docs/help/contents/rich-text-editor/tables.md

 ## Insert a row

-1. Click on a cell below which you want to insert a new row.
+1. Click a cell below which you want to insert a new row.
-2. Click on the `{{insertRowBelow}}` button to insert a new row.
+2. Click the `{{insertRowBelow}}` button to insert a new row.

 ![Insert row in the table](/insert-row-table.gif)

 ## Delete a row

-1. Click on a cell of the row you want to delete
+1. Click a cell of the row you want to delete
-2. Click on the row properties button and select `{{deleteRow}}`
+2. Click the row properties button and select `{{deleteRow}}`

 ![Delete a row from the table](/table-row-delete.png)

 ## Move row

-1. Click on a cell of the row you want to move.
+1. Click a cell of the row you want to move.
-2. Click on the row properties button and select `{{moveRowUp}}` to move the row up or `{{moveRowDown}}` to move the row down.
+2. Click the row properties button and select `{{moveRowUp}}` to move the row up or `{{moveRowDown}}` to move the row down.

 ![Move a row in the table](/table-move-row.gif)

 ## Insert a column

-1. Click on a cell in a column after which you want to insert a new column.
+1. Click a cell in a column after which you want to insert a new column.
-2. Click on the `{{insertColumnRight}}` button to insert a new column.
+2. Click the `{{insertColumnRight}}` button to insert a new column.

 ![Insert a column in the table](/table-insert-column.gif)

 ## Delete a column

-1. Click on a cell of the column you want to delete
+1. Click a cell of the column you want to delete
-2. Click on the column properties button and select `{{deleteColumn}}`
+2. Click the column properties button and select `{{deleteColumn}}`

 ![Delete a column from the table](/table-delete-column.png)

 ## Move column

-1. Click on a cell of the column you move.
+1. Click a cell of the column you move.
-2. Click on the column properties button on top and select `{{moveColumnRight}}` to move the column right or `{{moveColumnLeft}}` to move the column left.
+2. Click the column properties button on top and select `{{moveColumnRight}}` to move the column right or `{{moveColumnLeft}}` to move the column left.

 ![Move a column in the table](/table-move-column.gif)

 ## Merge cells

 1. Drag and select the cells you want to merge
-2. Click on table properties on top of table and select `{{mergeCells}}`
+2. Click table properties on top of table and select `{{mergeCells}}`

 ![Merge table cells](/table-merge-cells.gif)

 ## Split cells

 1. Double click to select the cell you want to split
-2. Click on table properties on top of table and select `{{splitCells}}`
+2. Click table properties on top of table and select `{{splitCells}}`

 ![Split table cells](/table-split-cell.gif)

 ## Cell Properties

 1. Select the cell you want to customize
-2. Click on the table properties button on top
+2. Click the table properties button on top
 3. Select Cell properties
 4. You can now change cell background, text color and border color.